 Table 9 summarizes the comparison of the collected surcharges between the Antitrust treatment and the Leniency treatment.
 In the Antitrust treatment, the collected surcharges amounted to 191 overall, while those of the Leniency treatment came to 324.
 However, 191.1 out of 324 was exempted by the Leniency treatment; therefore, the net collected surcharges were 132.9 in the Leniency treatment.
 This means that the net surcharges imposed on subjects were actually less in the Leniency treatment than in the Antitrust treatment.
-The reason why the (gross) collected surcharges were much higher in the Leniency treatment than in the Antitrust treatment is because more bid riggings were revealed voluntarily by subjects who applied for the leniency program.
+The reason why the (gross) collected surcharges were much higher in the Leniency treatment than in the Antitrust treatment than in the Antitrust treatment than in the Antitrust treatment is because more bid riggings were revealed voluntarily by subjects who applied for the leniency program.
 That is, an antitrust authority is able to expose more bid riggings by introducing a leniency program.
 Since the probability of investigation was the same between the Antitrust treatment and the Leniency treatment, we can assume that the cost of investigation was the same between the two treatments.